 With that said, be sure to let customers know the conditions under which you may change prices, how you'll notify customers of changes, and whether they could affect the terms of your Terms and Conditions agreement.

-Now, even if you're in an industry at high risk for liability you can still limit damages.
+Include a clause that limits warranties and liabilities so you don't end up being held responsible for things that you shouldn't be.
 For example, by including a section in your Terms and Conditions agreement on liability limitations you can potentially mitigate the amount you'd have to pay if found liable.

 If you have a retail or Ecommerce business, then having a Refund and Return Policy section in your Terms and Conditions agreement is a good idea.
 In fact, both types of companies will often have an entirely separate Return and Refund Policy, which the Terms and Conditions agreement references, summarizes, and links to.